 Tierra Whack’s aesthetic, like her imagination, is deliciously maximalist.

-The 24-year-old Philadelphia rapper's lauded 2018 album, Whack World, was a carnival of expression tucked into just 15 potent minutes.
-This joyful experimentation is also reflected in Whack’s personal style both on and off-stage — a surrealist, almost psychedelic reverie that has included crotched neon pants, comic book print suits, skeleton onesies (bravely worn far before October), and buoyant shapes of Missy Elliot-inspired proportions.
+The 24-year-old Philadelphia rapper's lauded 2018 album, Whack World, was a carnival of expression tucked into 15 potent minutes.
+This joyful experimentation is also reflected in Whack’s personal style, both on and off-stage — a surrealist, almost psychedelic reverie that has included crotched neon pants, comic book print suits, skeleton onesies (worn several months prior to Halloween), and buoyant shapes of Missy Elliot-inspired proportions.